 - The reason our value stream can be blocked is…

 To wrap up, I ask if anyone would like to share their plans with the group.
 (This is where a facilitator’s ability to withstand awkward silence comes in handy!)

 I’ll share with you a facilitator secret.
-If I suspect a team I’m working with doesn’t yet have a solid foundation of trust, and as a result, the majority is hesitant to be vulnerable in front everyone, I will have a “plant” (someone I’ve spoken with beforehand) volunteer to speak up first.
+If I suspect a team I’m working with doesn’t yet have a solid foundation of trust, and as a result, the majority is hesitant to be vulnerable in front of everyone, I will have a “plant” (someone I’ve spoken with beforehand) volunteer to speak up first.
 Sometimes all it takes to open the gates is for a single individual to step up and do something that feels unsafe and uncomfortable.

 Build Upon the Foundation

-A few days after the exercise, I will share Brene Brown’s wonderful thoughts on vulnerability as “the birthplace of innovation, creativity and change” via her TED Talks and YouTube videos.
+A few days after the exercise, I will share Brene Brown’s wonderful thoughts on vulnerability as “the birthplace of innovation, creativity, and change” via her TED Talks and YouTube videos.
 Brown’s ideas will reinforce many of the concepts that likely bubbled up during the retrospective.

 Myths of Vulnerability